CasBex/FixMe.jl/README.md

 FixMe.jl is a package for aspiring Julia package developers/contributors to learn about the development process.
 We provide a low stakes, low barrier-to-entry environment where you can learn the ins and outs of how to file issues, merge bugfixes/features to your favorite package, and how to get started developing your own packages.
-Pair up with a mentor and get started on the assignments below.
+Pair up with a mentor and get started on the [assignments](#assignments).

 The code in this package has various issues: it sometimes returns incorrect results or errors, some functions are very inefficient, documentation is poor...
-The assignments will help you get started fixing them and merging your fixes through the proper channels.
+The [assignments](#assignments) will help you get started fixing them and merging your fixes through the proper channels.

 **This package is not intended for use in production!**